crvUSD (CRVUSD) Self Reported Market Capitalization Achieves $140.20 Million

-crvUSD (CRVUSD) traded down 0% against the dollar during the twenty-four hour period ending at 17:00 PM Eastern on June 21st.
-One crvUSD token can now be purchased for approximately $1.00 or 0.00001560 BTC on major exchanges.
-Over the last week, crvUSD has traded 0.1% lower against the dollar. crvUSD has a market capitalization of $140.20 million and $19.36 million worth of crvUSD was traded on exchanges in the last 24 hours.
+crvUSD (CRVUSD) traded 0% lower against the U.S. dollar during the twenty-four hour period ending at 20:00 PM E.T. on June 23rd.
+One crvUSD token can now be purchased for $1.00 or 0.00001578 BTC on cryptocurrency exchanges.
+During the last seven days, crvUSD has traded 0.1% lower against the U.S. dollar. crvUSD has a total market capitalization of $140.20 million and approximately $19.96 million worth of crvUSD was traded on exchanges in the last 24 hours.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.